What are hoops ?

 But no one can deny that embroidery done on hoops look way better than the one done holding the fabric in the hand; especially if you are doing counted thread embroidery like cross stitch or ones which require a flat surface like satin stitch and long and short stitch

-For small embroidery designs a 4″ hoop is enough but if you have it in different sizes, more convenient for you.
-Remember that you need at least some free space all around the design for smooth embroidering so getting them in different sizes make sense, not indulgence.
+For small embroidery designs, a 4″ hoop is enough but if you have it in different sizes, more convenient for you.
+Remember that you need at least some free space all around the design for smooth embroidering so getting them in different sizes makes sense, not an indulgence.

 You also get hands free embroidery hoops with stands, which by the looks of it is something I really really need.
 The hoop comes with its own stand.
 You can keep it on a flat surface and embroider at ease without having to hold the frame in hand.